 - Immerse yourself completely in the task, focus completely, and forget the world around you

 You will lose all sense of time and perhaps forget an appointment.
 That is why it is a bad idea to have too many appointments!

 KNOW YOUR PRIORITIES

-These are your MITs and perhaps other tasks that you should complete afterwards.
+These are your MITs and perhaps other tasks that you should complete afterward.
 Next, focus on one thing at a time (no multitasking).
 Each time that you are drawn away from your MIT by a distraction or because you want to multitask, turn gently back to your MIT.
 If the distraction cannot be ignored, simply make a note of it for later.

 REDUCE YOUR TASKS